influxdata/telegraf/plugins/inputs/ethtool/README.md

 [[inputs.ethtool]]
   ## List of interfaces to pull metrics for
   # interface_include = ["eth0"]

   ## List of interfaces to ignore when pulling metrics.
   # interface_exclude = ["eth1"]

-  ## Add driver information as tag
-  # driver_name_tag = true
 ```

 Interfaces can be included or ignored using

 - `interface_include`
 - `interface_exclude`

 Note that loopback interfaces will be automatically ignored

-The driver name can be dropped by setting `driver_name_tag` to false

 ### Metrics: